tylercollier-devmtn/rubrics/personal_project.md

 Domain Registration is the process for registering a domain name, which identifies one or more IP addresses with a name that is easier to remember and use in URLs to identify particular web pages.
 There are many domain registrars out there and not every choice will be the perfect fit in every way, so do your own research.
 That being said some of the more popular registrars are: namecheap, bluehost, HostGator and GoDaddy.

+Points: A registered URL that simply redirects you to an IP will not count towards your domain registration points.
+It must be fully integrated to the point where your route urls will add on to the end of your registered domain.
+As in, www.YourSite.com/#/Home opposed to 138.68.255.191/#/Home and so on.

 Gotchas:
 * Be aware that registering for a domain name isn’t free.
 There are many sites that will offer a hosting package that will then give you a free domain name.
 Take “free” with a grain of salt.
 It is often cheaper to host elsewhere then wait for a promotion (they happen very often on GoDaddy) where you can register a domain name for $0.99/year.
 * Speaking of hosting, that is something you must do before you start the process of hooking up to a domain name.